 Today is a sad day for our nation, and for our planet.
 With the stroke of his pen, President Trump is doing serious damage to nearly a decade of progress on one of the most defining – and important – issues of our time.
 Climate change is an urgent economic and national security challenge that is already beginning to have disastrous effects.
 Senator Cory Booker, on Trump's decisions to end climate change efforts

 "Is it true that some scientists still deny climate change?
-Sure – they’re called 'petro-geologists' – but their motives are suspect." - Fred LaVergne campaign website
+Sure – they’re called 'petro-geologists' – but their motives are suspect." - Fred LaVergne - previous candidate, district 3

 "The real question that still exists in a lot of people's minds, experts and non-experts alike, on the area of global warming and what role the government should have in this realm. ...
 I've heard a number of experts on both sides of the equation on this issue and to me the evidence, the question is still out there." - Scott Garrett

 "Do I believe in climate change?
 I do, yeah.
 With the weather patterns over the past five years. … What causes it?
 Quite honestly, I don’t know. … Humans have some effect on climate change.
-There’s so many factors." - Rodney Frelinghuysen, 2011
+There’s so many factors." - Rodney Frelinghuysen, Previous representative, District 11, in 2011

 "I recall being a young college student over 20 years ago first learning about the prospects of climate change.
 Our professors told us that if the use of fossil fuels and other man-made chemicals were not curtailed if not eclipsed entirely we would face Arctic ice melt, rising sea levels, intensive storms, extreme droughts and crop failures.
 It amazes me that despite being armed with this knowledge, our leaders in Washington did little to nothing to address these concerns.
 All of this and more has come true in the past 20 years." - Joseph Wenzel, 2016 candidate in district 11 in New Jersey